zimice/MaturitaJecna2021/AJ/AJ_MaturitniOtazky.md

 # 7. Work and business

 //ROBIN

 # 8. Information Technology

+## Basic definition

+         it is the use of computers to store, retrieve, transmit and manipulate data or information.It is typically used to business, personal, or entertainment technologies.
+This includes many technologies and is on multiple leves on interaction.I would say that, posibilities in ICT are endless as human mind.We use it to every day every second, and I would speculate that is making us, forget more and remember less because we have all info in our pockets right?
+We don't have to learn so much facts as you can in 10 seconds google the information.What would you do with information who was 1.
+American president when you don't have to remember it.
+        You will forget it unless you are using it.I don't think it's a problem.It will be problem when we will have to use our memory again.
+        I would redirect this discussion to ICT in learning/schools if you don't mind?
+You have student's that won't learn and will struggle, during elementary schools, because of the facts that they need to learn.And you have kids that won't find it dificulty at all.
+        I think we need to learn more concepts as it is easier to store and learn.The facts are always second.If you know how something works, how it operates what to do and what not, You won't find facts more difficult.Facts are from concept.And human mind learns concept whole life.
+        The more computer teachers (no offense) are used to send links to onedrive and use google meets or teams as fish in water.And if they find problem they google it.I would compare it to software engineer job.We are solving problems everyday (not all of us) and we are making concepts but syntax, or some info that is neceseary during realization we don't remember.So we google it find solution and implement.
+        It is important to google steps or bugs rather than  google and steal the whole solution.

 ## History

+         We could talk about FM radio and electo tubes and morse code but I think we'll skip that.

+        - First concept of computer that is somewhat understandable,is from Alan Turing who conseptualises the computing machine.
+        - After the war the first programmable computer the Manchester Mark 1 is created.
+        - In 1951 is created the first computer in the world to allow users to input commands with keyboard.
+        - 1956 first hard disk by IBM
+        - Silicon Chip the first integrated circuit
+        - First computer mouse on world in 1963
+        - 1971 Email invented and Intel 4004 first commecially used microprocessor
+        - 1975 the most world famous mcu the MOS Technology 6502

+        Let's talk about last for bit.In 70s and 80s there were very expensive mcu from Intel and Motorola.Far from affordable for normal customer or geek.
+        Ex-employes of these two companies created company MOS Technology which cutted expenses from Motorola 68000 and Intel 8008 300 dollars to 20 .
+        I hope you can imagine the exicement for electronic geeks and hobyists.
+They started clubs and printing cicuit board and build of something beatifull.

 ## Everyday Use
+        Now let's

 ## Connection between information Technology and everyday user